-All other previous District Court emergency administrative orders remain in full effect, except as modified herein.
+All previous Emergency Administrative Orders remain in full effect.

-2. HIGH-RISK POPULATIONS & ILLNESS SYMPTOMS
+2. HIGH-RISK POPULATIONS & ILLNESS

 A. High-Risk Populations.
 The Approval Letter makes clear that during Phase 2 "high-risk populations are strongly encouraged to limit their participation" in permitted activities and business services.
 "High-risk populations" are defined to include -